 Note that there's a difference in meaning between hardware and firmware version.
-The current Elmyra 2 hardware version is v2.1b (bamboo case) or v2.1 (plastic case or Eurorack) – which is why the build guide is at this version.
-The current firmware, however, is at v2.2, so manual and firmware file are at that version.
+The current Elmyra 2 hardware version is v3 – which is why the build guide is at this version.
+The current firmware, however, is at v2.3, so manual and firmware file are at that version.

 See the manual for the firmware update procedure and firmware version identification.